nationalarchives/da-tre-dev-documentation/architecture-decision-records/001-Enhanced-message-structure.md

 ## Context

-The current message structure is very TDR TRE specific.
+The current message structure is very TDR-TRE specific.
 We would like a more generic structure for future extensibility

 ## Decision